Geometric Inverse Semigroup Theory: a note on the Milnor-Schwarz Lemma for inverse monoids: Introduction

+\textit{Inverse monoid.} As pointed out in \Cref{rem:need_1_for_qi} below, if $S$ is an inverse semigroup and there exists an orbit map $S\to X$ defining a quasi-isometry, then $S$ must have an identity element, and therefore be an inverse monoid.
+Regarding \eqref{item_fingen}, one could restrict to the case where $S$ admits a finite, non-trivial collection of maximal idempotent elements, as is the case for the free inverse semigroup on a finite alphabet.
+In this setting, we expect one could find suitable generalisations of the notions of properness and coboundedness which would imply finite quasi-generation.
+However, our proof of \Cref{thm:MilnorSchwarz} relies on the existence of an orbit map, which would not be clearly defined if one had to take basepoints in multiple fibers of $X$; hence, extra effort would be required to understand the connection between the geometry of the inverse semigroup and that of the presheaf.

+\textit{Geodesic metric spaces.} In analogy with the group case, our theorem would work if one only required the metric spaces to be \emph{quasi-geodesic}, meaning that there are uniform constants $K,C$ such that every two points in the same metric space are connected by a $(K,C)$-quasi-geodesic.
+The proof would follow along the same lines of the more natural geodesic case, so we decided to stick to the latter for simplicity.
+However, the theorem does not hold if one does not require the fibers to be ``coarse length spaces" in some sense: for instance, $\Z$ acts properly and transitively on itself with the metric $d(m,n)=\sqrt{|m-n|}$, but any Cayley metric on $\Z$ is quasi-isometric to $\mathbb{R}$.

+\textit{$1$-Lipschitz maps.} One cannot expect the action to be by genuine isometries, but only by $1$-Lipschitz maps: for example, if a semigroup admits a zero element, then multiplying by it contracts the whole Cayley graph to a point.

+\textit{Properness.} As in the group case, the definition of properness is tailored to get finite quasi-generation in \Cref{thmintro}.
+If one drops this requirement, one still gets a possibly infinite quasi-generating set $\mathcal M$ whose Cayley metric is quasi-isometric to the presheaf: see \Cref{rem:no_properness_is_fine} below.

-Note that, in general, one cannot hope to get a genuinely finite generating set.
+\textit{Quasi-finite generation.} Finally, note that, in general, one cannot hope to get a genuinely finite generating set.
 This is because any meet-semilattice $E$ with a top element is itself an inverse monoid, and if $E$ is uncountable then it cannot be finitely generated (see \Cref{rem:nofinitegen}).